 The Australian Bureau of Statistics measures inflation by using the Consumer Price Index (CPI).
-The CPI measures the price change of a typical basket of goods and services purchased by Australian households every quarter.
-The change in these prices from one quarter to another is referred to as the inflation rate.
-We therefore know the rate at which prices are changing in the economy.
+The CPI measures the price change of a typical basket of good and services purchased by Australian households even quarter.
+The change in these prices from one quarter another is referred to as the inflation rate.
+We therefo know the rate at which prices are changing in the economy.

-Source 3 Compiled by the Trade Advocacy and Statistics Section, DFAT, using the latest data from the ABS, the IMF and various international sources.
+Source 3 Compiled by the Trade Advocacy and Statistics Section, DFAT, using the latest data from the ABS, the IMF ar various international sources.